echoboomer/weathervane/README.md

                         Ignores incident details and header.
 ```

 Passing in the `-c` flag suppresses incident details and removes the header.
+This is the more useful option if minimal output is required with only a brief statement on service availability.

 ### Sample CLI Usage

-`python3 wv.py -p github,heroku` - gather details on Heroku and GitHub.
+* `python3 wv.py -p github,heroku` - gather details on Heroku and GitHub.
+* `python3 wv.py -p github,heroku -c` - gather details on Heroku and GitHub, but skip provider incident information.

 ## Running in Docker

-Alternatively, you can run the tool using Docker, passing arguments the same way:
+Alternatively, you can run the tool using Docker, passing in arguments the same way:

-`docker container run shipwreckdev/weathervane -p github`
+`docker container run shipwreckdev/weathervane -p github,heroku -c`

-This makes it easy to use the tool in automation or pipelines where Docker is available.
+This makes it easy to use the tool in automation or pipelines where Docker is available, and also avoids the need to clone the repository down locally.

-## Update Paths
+## Future Updates

-More providers will be added in the future.
+* More providers will be added to the tool.
+* Base APIs are hardcoded into the tool.
+These could theoretically change, so the ability to override base APIs will be introduced.